mingyao1120/QMN/README.md

 ---

 ## Environment Setup
-Follow the environment setup instructions in:
+Follow the environment setup instructions in: **CPL: Weakly Supervised Temporal Sentence Grounding with Gaussian-based Contrastive Proposal Learning** [CPL](https://github.com/minghangz/cpl) .
-**"Counterfactual Cross-modality Reasoning for Weakly Supervised Video Moment Localization"** (ACM MM 2023).

 This will guide you in preparing the required dependencies and configurations.

 ---